Video length: 4:59 min.Learn more about Teaching Climate Literacy and Energy Awareness»

 - The sound is basically just music, so it can be turned off and the video can be used like an automated PowerPoint presentation; it would work well with teacher-provided lecture content.

-- The animated graph of Arctic ice minima is compelling and important, but underplayed in the video - it disappears too quickly.
+- The animated graph of Arctic ice minima is compelling and important, but underplayed in the video - it is only shown briefly.
 So instructors may want to stop the video to talk about it.

 About the Science